LibertyDSNP/spec/pages/Ethereum/Identifiers.md

 ---
 # Identifiers

-The [identity registry](/Ethereum/Registry) is the source of building and maintaining unique DSNP User Id.
+The [identity registry](/Ethereum/Registry) is the source of building and maintaining a unique DSNP User Id.

 ## Creating and Retrieving a DSNP User Id